fluencelabs/js-client/README.md

 ## Contributing

-While the project is a still in the early stage of development, you are welcome to track progress and contribute.
-At the current moment we don't have detailed instructions on how to join development or which code guidelines to follow.
-However, you can expect more info to appear soon enough.
-In the meanwhile, check out the [basic contributing rules](CONTRIBUTING.md).
+While the project is still in the early stages of development, you are welcome to track progress and contribute.
+As the project is undergoing rapid changes, interested contributors should contact the team before embarking on larger pieces of work.
+All contributors should consult with and agree to our [basic contributing rules](CONTRIBUTING.md).

 ## License